Writing

 — Eidelman (2020), Reimagining the Canadian Federation through an Urban Lens

-My academic research has been published in numerous respected journals, such as Cities, Urban Affairs Review, the Journal of Urban Affairs, the Journal of Urban History, Review of Policy Research, Politics & Policy, and the Canadian Journal of Political Science, as well as several academic presses.
-For my work, I received the Vincent Lemieux Prize by the Canadian Political Science Association, and the Clarence Stone Scholar and Norton Long Young Scholar awards from the American Political Science Association.
+My academic research has been published in numerous respected journals, such as Cities, Urban Affairs Review, the Journal of Urban Affairs, the Journal of Urban History, Review of Policy Research, Politics & Policy, Canadian Public Administration, and the Canadian Journal of Political Science, as well as several edited volumes.
+I have been awarded the Vincent Lemieux Prize by the Canadian Political Science Association, the Clarence Stone Scholar and Norton Long Young Scholar awards from the American Political Science Association, and the J.E.
+Hodgetts Award by the Institute of Public Administration of Canada.

 Selected Publications